Visitors and Tourists ask – What Currency do I use in Uganda?

 The 20,000 Shilling note features one of the country’s beautiful crater lakes, Lake Nyinambuga.
 Traditional musical instruments are on the 10,00-Shilling note.

 On the 5,000 shillings note, you will see illustrations of Lake Bunyonyi and the MV Kaawa Ferry on Lake Victoria.
-The 2,000 shillings note has the Speke Memorial’s on it along with an outline map of Uganda with the equator, a woman uplifting a child, the Nile River, and the crested crane.
+The 2,000 shillings note has the Speke Memorials on it and an outline map of Uganda with the equator, a woman uplifting a child, the Nile River, and the crested crane.

 The best advice for tourists is to stick with the Uganda Shilling wherever you can since using the Uganda Shilling.
 Due to the exchange rate, it usually works out in your favor.
 However, there are limits to where it is expedient to use the Shilling.
 Like a Tourist and Visitor to Uganda, you will find that many prices for Lodges, Gorilla and Chimpanzee Permits, Park Fees Tourist Activities are all mostly Dollar Priced activities.
 Besides, Safaris for International Tourists are priced in US Dollars.